Socket Preservation, or medically known as alveolar ridge preservation is a procedure to reduce and minimize bone loss after a tooth extraction.

 The extracted area on the ridge, also known as the socket, has a natural tendency to become narrower and lose its original shape.
 This is because the bone is quickly resorbed, resulting in 30–60% loss in volume within the first six months.

-Socket preservation technique is used to insert extra bone graft material into the socket to preserve the integrity and strength of the extracted area.
+Socket Preservation technique is used to insert extra bone graft material into the socket to preserve the integrity and strength of the bone around the extracted area.